What to do if you can’t pay the bills

 4. Make sure you’re claiming any benefits you’re entitled to

 If you’re struggling to pay your bills, there may be benefits that you’re entitled to.
-For example, your local Council may be able to give you a reduced rate of Council tax.
+For example, your local council may be able to give you a reduced rate of Council tax.
 If you have children, you can claim child benefit.
 Or you may be entitled to universal credit.
-To find out whether you’re entitled to any benefits, visit the government website: https://www.gov.uk/benefits-calculators.
+To find out whether you’re entitled to any benefits, visit the government website(www.gov.uk opens in a new tab).

 If your financial worries are short-term – for example, you’re out of work for a few months but expect to have a new job in a few months – you may be able to borrow to help meet any shortfall in your income.
 If you have a good credit history, you may be able to get a 0% credit card – with no interest to pay for over a year.